 Omolayo joined DMAG in 2019 as a Research Analyst.
 She is a multi-lingual researcher and strategist with over ten years experience in the African migration and diaspora space and has worked with private and public organizations to engage and mobilise diaspora communities.
 At DMAG, she has been the lead consultant or research manager on several key projects in Ethiopia, Nigeria and the ECOWAS region generally.
-Her areas of exertise lie in remittance data collection methodologies, diaspora engagement and investments; migration trends and policies, particularly within Africa and Europe; gender and racial equality globally; and remittances and digital financial inclusion, especially for marginalized women and youth in rural communities across Africa.
+Her areas of expertise lie in remittance data collection methodologies, diaspora engagement and investments; migration trends and policies, particularly within Africa and Europe; gender and racial equality globally; and remittances and digital financial inclusion, especially for marginalized women and youth in rural communities across Africa.

 Omolayo holds an MSc with Distinction in Migration, Mobility and Development from the School of Oriental and African Studies in London, and is fluent in French and English, with a high intermediate knowledge of Yoruba, and elementary knowledge of Wolof and Igbo.

-Poppy is a research analyst working on a range of projects at DMA Global for both donor organisations and private sector clients.
+Poppy is a senior analyst working on a range of projects at DMA Global for both donor organisations and private sector clients.
 Poppy’s role covers a variety of topics such as organising focus groups, conducting industry research, data analysis and presentation, and writing project reports.
 Poppy also manages many of DMAG’s social media activities and IT requirements.